 Dialogue to Drive New Growth

 To attain high returns, an organization has to take risk: the question is how to manage risk wisely.
 Managing risk at the project level kills high-risk, high-return projects.
 Managing risk at the portfolio level recognizes the value of diversification and balances risk and return across the whole portfolio.
-To get a sufficient number of big winners, the portfolio must include a sufficient number of high-quality risky projects.

 The key is to get out of stifling conversations about budget authorizations and committed forecasts, and into smart conversations about wealth creation, options and value.
 At first, these smart conversations may be unfamiliar and even uncomfortable; most organizations spend the bulk of their time on operational issues and execution but neglect the conversation about building wealth.

 The innovation process is about creating wealth through finding new revenue sources for the organization.